 Skip to main content

-Act uses a fluent builder pattern for defining domain logic and a port/adapter pattern for infrastructure concerns.
+Act uses a fluent builder pattern for defining domain logic, a port/adapter pattern for infrastructure (store, cache, logger), and a small set of orchestrator options for tuning correlation and settle behavior.
+This page covers all three.

 State Builder